 10 The Nicene Creed was the first written creed of the Church.
 In it the Church confesses that Christ is “very God of very God: begotten, not created; co-substantial with the Father.”
 Athanasius defeated Arianism, which stated that Jesus was only a created Being.
 Athanasius said that Jesus was God.
 (Also see: The Two Natures of Jesus)

-11 For more on John Calvin and his reformed theology, read: My Journey into Calvinism [PDF; offsite link]
+11 For more on John Calvin and his reformed theology, read: My Journey into Calvinism [PDF by Brenda Nickels, Basic Reformed Theology Explained and Exposed (PDF) by Brenda Nickel and the book: The Judaizing Calvin. offsite links]

 12 D. L. Moody (1837–1899).
 Many feel he was the greatest evangelist in the history of the New Testament church.
 Within a 40-year period he won one million souls, founded three Christian schools, and inspired literally thousands of preachers.